obuno/LXC_cICAP_ClamAV/README.md

 The main differences are the apk packages retrieved, the ```/main/``` repository currently host [ClamAV 1.2.2-r0](https://pkgs.alpinelinux.org/packages?name=clamav&branch=v3.20&repo=&arch=&maintainer=) while the ```/edge/``` host the [ClamAV 1.4.1-r0](https://pkgs.alpinelinux.org/packages?name=clamav&branch=edge&repo=&arch=&maintainer=) package.

 The provided script will do everything in one shot -- You need to create & boot your container (see above) and get the script contents in a local file and run it (see below).
+Open a root shell on your freshly created LXC container and run:

 ```
 mkdir -p /tmp/install && cd /tmp/install